IEEE 754: Representation and encoding in memory

-Some numbers may have several possible exponential format representations.
+Some numbers may have several possible floating-point representations.
 For instance, if b = 10, and p = 7, then −12.345 can be represented by −12345×10−3, −123450×10−4, and −1234500×10−5.
 However, for most operations, such as arithmetic operations, the result (value) does not depend on the representation of the inputs.

 For the decimal formats, any representation is valid, and the set of these representations is called a cohort.
 When a result can have several representations, the standard specifies which member of the cohort is chosen.

 For the binary formats, the representation is made unique by choosing the smallest representable exponent allowing the value to be represented exactly.
 Further, the exponent is not represented directly, but a bias is added so that the smallest representable exponent is represented as 1, with 0 used for subnormal numbers.
 For numbers with an exponent in the normal range (the exponent field being neither all ones nor all zeros), the leading bit of the significand will always be 1.
 Consequently, a leading 1 can be implied rather than explicitly present in the memory encoding, and under the standard the explicitly represented part of the significand will lie between 0 and 1.
 This rule is called leading bit convention, implicit bit convention, or hidden bit convention.
 This rule allows the binary format to have an extra bit of precision.
 The leading bit convention cannot be used for the subnormal numbers as they have an exponent outside the normal exponent range and scale by the smallest represented exponent as used for the smallest normal numbers.

 Due to the possibility of multiple encodings (at least in formats called interchange formats), a NaN may carry other information: a sign bit (which has no meaning, but may be used by some operations) and a payload, which is intended for diagnostic information indicating the source of the NaN (but the payload may have other uses, such as NaN-boxing).